 Write tasks down

-Dry erase boards may seem old-school and out of date but they have their advantages for writing down projects and placing priorities.
+Dry-erase boards may seem old-school and out of date but they have their advantages for writing down projects and placing priorities.
 Make readies are something we prioritize in the property management space.
-A tenant moves out, and the property needs to be ‘made ready’ for the next ones to move in.
+A tenant moves out, and the property needs to be ‘made ready for the next ones to move in.

 Owners do not like vacant properties.
 The sooner a tenant moves in, the earlier the cash flow begins.
 The idea is to get these make readies done within one week.
 These items are ASAP.
 These can be moved to the top of the list.

-Next, any items that may cause damage to the property are listed below make readies.
+Next, any items that may cause damage to the property are listed below make-readies.
 These items include leaks, appliances, and downed trees.
 These are also ASAP activities.
 If a tree has a branch leaning over the sidewalk, that needs to be removed before an injury takes place.
 A leak can start small and end terribly.
 We would rather handle it in its infancy.

-All other tasks do not qualify as ASAP items.
+In terms of prioritizing tasks, all other tasks do not qualify as ASAP items.
 Rank them however because they can be done in any order.
 For us, this saves time and energy towards items that tenants find important, but owners do not.